mrBicool/SafecoreVPN/README.md

 ### For Android
 1. Download this app -> [AndroidApp](https://www.mediafire.com/?4ssbsgsogc8m0kc)
-2. check for updates! update button is located within the app.
+2. check for updates! update button is located within the app and choose ONLINE. (paki hanap na lang)
 3. choose the appropriate type of connection that you will be using
 4. ask me for your account.
 5. ask me for available promo's for your network before connecting..